Kourtney Kardashian Pregnant? Rumors Continue As She’s Spotted With Justin Bieber Again

 Other sources insist that Kourtney and Scott are back on.

 And then there’s this.
-According to Radar Online, Scott Disick went to Dubai with Kourtney’s sister Kim Kardashian but he reportedly “vanished” and no one knew where he was.
+According to Radar Online, Scott Disick went to Dubai with Kourtney’s sister Kim Kardashian, but he reportedly “vanished” and no one knew where he was.

 “Scott went completely MIA in Dubai and no one knew where he was at.
 He was supposed to be there to watch over Kim, but no one could find him,” said a source.

 If Kourtney Kardashian is pregnant, the world will find out soon enough.
-You can bet that Kourtney’s mom, Kris Jenner, would like to have a big announcement made on Keeping Up With The Kardashians, y’know, for ratings.
+You can bet that Kourtney’s mom, Kris Jenner, would like to have a big announcement made on Keeping Up with the Kardashians for ratings.

 If Kourtney Kardashian isn’t pregnant, don’t expect the rumors to just stop.
 As long as she and Scott Disick are talking, there’s always a chance they could add to their family.
-That said, there will always be reports of “maybe it’s Justin Bieber’s baby!” but you shouldn’t believe everything that you read.
+That said, there will always be reports of “maybe it’s Justin Bieber’s baby,” but you shouldn’t believe everything that you read.

 It sounds like Kourtney is just trying to live a little.